loyihsu/fun-with-leetcode-in-swift/README.md

-# Fun-with-Leetcode-in-Swift
+# Fun with Leetcode in Swift

-This project includes the codes that I tried and got all accepted on Leetcode.
+This project includes everything I played and passed on Leetcode.